Choral Ensemble Membership

 - Publicity Manager

 See the ensemble course listings for rehearsal times.
-Most rehearsals are on the Concert Hall stage.
+Regular rehearsals are on the Music and Drama Center Gallery (LL35).

-Dress rehearsals may be required outside of the regular rehearsal times before performances.
-These rehearsals are usually announced before the beginning or during the first week of the term.
-Like regular rehearsals, these rehearsals are required.
-They follow the same format as regular rehearsals, but actual times may vary.
-When dress rehearsals are scheduled, the number of regular rehearsals is reduced appropriately, usually at the end of the term.
+Dress rehearsals may be required outside of the regular rehearsal times.
+These rehearsals are announced before the beginning or during the first week of the term.
+Like regular rehearsals, these rehearsals are mandatory.
+They follow the same format as regular rehearsals, but actual times and locations will vary.
+When dress rehearsals are scheduled, the number of regular rehearsals (classes) allowed for the term is reduced appropriately, usually at the end of the term.

-Optional rehearsals may be scheduled by the Director, the Student Conductor and the Rehearsal Assistants to aid in learning and memorizing (if required) performance repertoire.
+Optional rehearsals may be scheduled by the Director to aid in learning and memorizing performance repertoire.

 The College supplies robes and formal performance attire.
-For formal attire:
+Formal attire options are:

-- Women wear a black tailored long-sleeve, ankle-length, A-line gown draped with a royal blue, burgundy chiffon or other scarf.
+- A black tailored long-sleeve, ankle-length, A-line gown draped with a royal blue, burgundy or white chiffon or other scarf.
 Black character shoes and black sheer knee-high hosiery are also furnished.

-- Men wear a black peak-lapel tuxedo, black bow tie and cummerbund with a white tuxedo shirt and black studs.
+- A black peak-lapel tuxedo, black bow tie and cummerbund with a white tuxedo shirt and black studs.
 Black patent leather shoes and black dress socks are also furnished.

 Dress-up, casual or informal attire is the responsibility of the members.
 On occasion, students are asked to 'dress-up' for performances where a 'collegiate' or business look is appropriate.
 From time to time, casual or informal attire (Carleton sweatshirts, T-shirts, etc. with jeans or khakis) is an option.